-Interest in hydrogen fuel has intensified in recent months as countries urgently seek to achieve energy security following Russia’s invasion of Ukraine while meeting net-zero targets.
+Interest in hydrogen fuel has intensified as countries urgently seek to achieve energy security following Russia’s invasion of Ukraine while meeting net-zero targets.

 Due to the ongoing conflict, several nations have announced plans to end imports of Russian oil and gas as soon as possible – and there is a growing consensus that hydrogen is one of the most viable alternative fuels.